 It is one of the oldest organized motorsports events around: Hillclimb.
 The premise is extremely simple: one car, one windy road, fastest time to the top wins.
 The two things that get one car to the top faster than the others: horsepower and guts.
 The extreme elevation change requires lots of horsepower while the trees, rocks, and cliffs you narrowly miss as you race up the mountain require lots of bravery and guts.
 It also helps to be a bit delusional.
 Just keep telling yourself, “I won’t be the one who totals my car while falling down the mountain.”
+To which if it does, and you fortunately live, you might end up wanting to get in contact with a law firm.

 Most hillclimbs run about $125 per event.
 Yes, it is a little more expensive than your average $35 autocross, however you get what you pay for.
 And what you pay for is the opportunity to run your car like a madman up a closed public road.
 Johnny Law can’t write you a ticket for going 100 miles per hour in a 25 MPH zone during an event.
 When you think about how much that ticket would actually cost you, then a $125 hillclimb entry fee is a damn bargain.